Gifting property to children UK - 2026 Tax Guide

 You could become homeless

 Another scenario is divorce.
-Your son or daughterโs ex would have a claim against their estate, which would of course include your home.
-If your son or daughter was to become bankrupt, the property would form part of their estate, and at risk from creditors.
-If you outlive your children, the property will be passed on to their beneficiaries, which are unlikely to include you.
+Your son or daughter’s ex would have a claim against their estate, which would include your home.
+If they were to become bankrupt, the property would be at risk from creditors.
+If you outlive your children, the property passes to their beneficiaries, who are unlikely to include you.

 Care fees